CuBoulder/atlas/README.md

 ## Configuration

 Configuration is split between various files `config_*.py`.
 You need to create `config_local.py` and `config_servers.py` files.
+If you are on anything other than a local development environment, you will also need to create a `.mylogin.cnf` file to authenticate into MySQL (http://dev.mysql.com/doc/refman/5.7/en/mysql-config-editor.html).
+The naming convention is `[database_user]_[environment]`.

 ## Deploying Atlas